 Nittaku Acoustic is a 5-ply an all-wood blade.
-The plies are built of limba, limba, tung-tree, limba, limba.
+The plies are layers of limba and tung-tree.
 The texture of limba is harder than other woods.
 Its appearance is exquisite, and the workmanship is also very detailed.

-Coupled with the bonding of acoustic technology with its infiltration technique is to fill the catheter with glue to make it feel to have similar strength and rigidity of a single board.
+Coupled with acoustic technology bonding with its infiltration technique is to fill the catheter with glue to make it feel to have similar strength and rigidity to a single board.

 Handle of the Blade

-The racket has a particularly solid feel in the hand.
-Although everyone has different preferences for the handle, as far as I am concerned, the handle of this blade is really very comfortable.
+The racket has an excellent feel in hand.
+Although everyone has different preferences for the handle, the handle of this blade is very comfortable as far as I am concerned.

-It is worth mentioning that the Nittaku Acoustic blade only available for FL and ST, which makes it very inconvenient for many people who like the AN handle.
+It is worth mentioning that the Nittaku Acoustic blade is only available for FL and ST, making it very inconvenient for many people who like the AN handle.

 - Type: All-round